ULB-Darmstadt/shacl-form/README.md

 ```typescript
 registerPlugin(plugin: Plugin)
 ```
-WIP / TBD
+Register a plugin to customize editing certain property values.
+Examples: [Mapbox](./src/plugins/mapbox.ts), [FixedList](./src/plugins/fixed-list.ts)

 ```typescript
 setClassInstanceProvider((className: string) => Promise<string>)
 ```
 Sets a callback function that is called when a SHACL property has a `sh:class` definition.
-The expected return value is a string (e.g. in format `text/turtle`) that contains RDF instance definitions of the given class name.
+The expected return value is a string (e.g. in format `text/turtle`) that contains RDF instance definitions of the given class.